jordanaustin/web-keyboard/README.md

 Additionally this is being created as a web component, and currently this has zero build system.
 In order to view the demo you need to be on a browser that supports ES Modules.

 ## The Reason
 I created this project because of the lack of proper number keyboards on Android.
-I have spent countless hours researching a clean way to invoke a consistent keyboard that supports numbers properly, including scientific notation, or even the basicis of a negative value, but to no avail.
+I have spent countless hours researching a clean way to invoke a consistent keyboard that supports numbers properly, including scientific notation, or even the basics of a negative value, but to no avail.
 This article pretty much sums it up: https://www.filamentgroup.com/lab/type-number.html.

 *With all that being said, I think this is something that would be very helpful in many different applications.*